Ohio Republican Gov. DeWine will face Nan Whaley this fall

 Conservatives upset with DeWine complained that his policies and actions during the pandemic ran counter to what they were hearing from Trump and GOP governors such as Florida’s Ron DeSantis and South Dakota’s Kristi Noem.

-DeWine also lost the backing of some anti-abortion and conservative groups during the primary despite his longtime record of opposing abortion and calling himself “the most pro-life governor in Ohio history.”
+DeWine also lost the backing of some anti-abortion and conservative groups during the primary despite his longtime record of opposing abortion.

 Credit: Paul Vernon